Human Rights

 Head of Internal Audit Department Central Retail Corporation Public Company Limited 22 Soi Somkid, Ploenchit Road, Lumpini, Pathumwan, Bangkok 10330For complaints against the Chief Executive Officer, directly inform Chairman of the Audit Committee via email at AuditChairman@central.co.th or postal mail to

-Chairman of the Audit Committee Central Retail Corporation Public Company Limited 22 Soi Somkid, Ploenchit Road, Lumpini, Pathumwan, Bangkok 10330Central Retail has established the Welfare Committee to encourage employees to openly converse, negotiate, or discuss welfare and benefits.
-In 2024, 100% of the employees were covered by the Welfare Committee.
+Chairman of the Audit Committee Central Retail Corporation Public Company Limited 22 Soi Somkid, Ploenchit Road, Lumpini, Pathumwan, Bangkok 10330Central Retail has established a Welfare Committee to encourage open dialogue, consultation, and negotiation between employees and Central Retail on welfare and employee benefits.
+In 2025, 100% of employees were covered by the Welfare Committee.

 Project Highlights